 - Glorified Sperm Donor: Abigail Turnbull doesn't think much of Vance's search for his child, saying, "He abandoned Vibby and he abandoned his son."

-- Heritage Disconnect: Dominic was raised in a predominantly white neighborhood; not much out of the ordinary since he was part white.
+- Heritage Disconnect: Dominic was raised in a predominantly white neighborhood.
 However, it wasn't until after discovering his true parentage to Vibiana Duarte that he decided to be more in touch with his Latino side, going as far as attending a Chicano pride event where he met his girlfriend, Gabriela.

 - I Am Not Your Father: Olivia McDonald explains to Harry that, as she and Dominic Santanello were growing up, they noticed that their darker skin complexion and facial features were vastly different from that of their white Italian-American parents, and suspected that something was off about them.
 When they confronted their parents, they admitted that both Olivia and Dominic were adopted.

 - Omnidisciplinary Lawyer: Mickey Haller.
 Usually a criminal defense attorney, was working in foreclosure law around the time of The Fifth Witness, hired by Harry in this novel to do probate law (Vance's will).
 Lampshaded when Harry wonders how much Haller knows about probate, only for Haller to shoot back, "Have case, will travel."
 He promises to get help with anything he doesn't know.